 Your estate planning documents are the legal backbone of your financial future.
 Make sure your will, trust, power of attorney, and other documents are up-to-date and easily accessible.

-Inform your children of where these documents are kept.
-It's crucial that they can access these documents during emergencies and understand their contents.
+Inform your children where these documents are kept.
+It's crucial that they can access them during emergencies and understand their contents.
 Getting organized can significantly reduce stress during a challenging time.

 Estate plan breakdown